 If the yum command fails, then the local repository was not set up correctly.
-Check the repository file /etc/ yum.repos.d/dp.repo on the DataPlane host.
+Check the repository file /etc/yum.repos.d/dp.repo on the DP host.

 Proceed to initializing the DP Platform.

+Perform the pre-installation tasks

-Related Tasks Installation prerequisites Setting up the local repository for DataPlane Related reference DP Platform support requirements Related Information Hortonworks Support Matrix
+Setting up the local repository for DataPlane

+Hortonworks Support Matrix

-(Optional) Configure an external database
+Configure an external database

 Although DataPlane includes an embedded PostgreSQL database, the embedded database is intended for nonproduction use.
-You should use an external database for production environments.
+It is strongly recommended to use an external database for production environments.
 After installing the database following the instructions provided with the database software, you must set up the database for use with DataPlane.

-- You will be configuring an external database or your own SSL certificate. - Refer to the DataPlane Support Matrix for requirements and supported databases.
+- PostgreSQL database is supported in this version. - · You will be configuring an external database or your own SSL certificate. - Refer to the DataPlane Support Matrix for requirements and supported databases.